 Writing code to implement features is a simple process when it is clear what should be done.
 Because of this, we invest time in clearly defining how everything will work, what behavior we expect, and what goals should be reached by web app users.
 When all is clear, building a new feature becomes easy.

 Along with writing code for new functionality, developers also write tests to make sure the code works as expected.

 When we iterate on specific functionality a number of times, it might become necessary to refactor existing code.
-The first version of code is not always the best of what's possible, and after a few iterations it becomes obvious where existing code can be improved.
+The first version of the code is not always the best of what’s possible, and after a few iterations, it becomes obvious where existing code can be improved.
 As a result of the refactoring process, the code becomes easier to understand and easier to maintain.
 The process also has the added benefit of decreasing the probability of new bugs appearing in the future.

 If it takes just a few hours to refactor the code, we often do not even notify our clients about this work (and don’t bill for it); sometimes, however, refactoring can take days to complete and in this case we explain the pros and cons and ask for the client’s approval before proceeding.

 An important part of the coding process is code review.
 We do this on a weekly basis when every developer looks at the code of his colleague.
 A fresh pair of eyes always sees code differently and can point to code that “smells.”
 There are number of stamps of bad code, and the goal of code review is to find those parts and bring them to the developer’s attention.
-Code review can be done in pair or going through the git repository.
+Code review can be done in a pair or going through the git repository.
 We use both methods.